 - cmake (required for some native code recipes like jpeg’s recipe)

 Installing Android SDK

-You need to download and unpack the Android SDK and NDK to a directory (let’s say $HOME/Documents/):
+You need to fetch and unpack the Android SDK and NDK to a directory (let’s say $HOME/Documents/):

-For the Android SDK, you can download ‘just the command line tools’.
+For the Android SDK, you can get the ‘command line tools’.
 When you have extracted these you’ll see only a directory named tools, and you will need to run extra commands to install the SDK packages needed.

 The following are some of the applications of P4A ;

 1- Build a Kivy or SDL2 application

 To build your application, you need to specify name, version, a package identifier, the bootstrap you want to use (sdl2 for kivy or sdl2 apps) and the requirements: